 Labor Costs – Concrete stamping is demanding and requires a professional experienced with specialized equipment in order to do an expert job, which undoubtedly will take more time.

-Estimate – Initial estimates are usually free and includes any onsite inspections.
+Estimate – Initial estimates are usually free and include any onsite inspections.

 Additional Cost Saving Insights

 Whether to use new or resurfacing concrete is an option you might want to consider.
 Usually, stamped concrete is made from a newly-poured slab.
 However, a cost-effective way to achieve the exclusive look you might favor is by applying a decorative overlay that can be added to existing concrete if it’s in peak condition.

 An overlay is a thin veneer that is easily manipulated for coloring and embellishing, resulting in an identical appearance of a fresh concrete slab.
 Most importantly, decorative overlays are usually easier on the budget than brand-new decorative slabs.